 For more details, please refer to homepage of International Union of Soil Scientific (IUSS) (external link).

-We will inform applicants as soon as decisions have been made at the first board meeting after the deadline.
-About support of foreign voyage, we decide number of adopter with balance of first and second period.
-Applicants are required to submit the outline of the conference to the Japanese journal of Soil Science and Plant Nutrition immediately after returning from the conference.
+We will inform applicants as soon as a decision has been made at the first board meeting after the deadline.
+The selected attendees are required to submit a report summarizing the conference to the Japanese Journal of Soil Science and Plant Nutrition (Nippon Dojo-Hiryogaku Zasshi) immediately after the return.

 The Soil Education Board (set up in 1992) continued the efforts of its predecessors; the soil education review meeting (set up in 1982) and soil education committee the following year.
 Previous efforts have improved performances through the spread and edification of soil education.
 Initially, we examined the elementary and junior high schoolsf study courses and textbooks, pinpointed problems about the syllabus and suggested amendments to the course outlines to the Ministry of Education.
 An open lecture (Science Research Grant) for parents of elementary and junior high school students was held in 1996, and gHow to teach on soil ?New environmental education material-h (Kokin.Co.) was published in 1998.
 Since 1999, annual soil lectures (observations or experiments) in natural forests observation sites (totally 10 at present) all over Japan were organized.
 Last year, we completed all lectures by the lecture at the last nature forest observation site in Hatsukaichi city, Hiroshima prefecture.
 At each lecture, we donated soil monolith and observance leaflet to each nature forest observation site.
 We also organized a workshop on soil education (supported by Fukushima committee) as part of the Science Partnership ProgramiSPPjfor elementary and junior high school teachers at Kyusyu University-affiliated field in 2004 and a similar symposium at Shimane University (Supported Shimane education committee) in 2005, which included lectures, field practical training, experiments and information exchanges.
 These activities increased the teachersf interests and knowledge about soil.
 We published gPicture book of soil (5 volumes) h (Noubunkyou) in 2003, gObservation and experiment of soil ?
 Letfs research soil- (Japanese Soil Science and Plant Nutrition, edited by soil education committee )h (Japanese Soil Science and Plant Nutrition) in 2006, gHow to teach soil ?environment education material available to practice- (Part 1 and 2)h (Kokin.Co.) in correspondence to the new study course in 2009.